 We are a church that desires to see the love, presence and power of God transform the people of Manchester through the preaching and demonstration of the gospel to the glory of Jesus Christ and for the sake of his Kingdom.

-In the fall of 2004 the church leadership began looking for a connecting to a larger community of churches and in December of 2004 began pursuing adoption into the Association of Vineyard Churches, a church planting movement that is an network of churches that share the same values.
-In January of 2007 the Bridge joined the Vineyard Community and in February of 2007 the church changed its corporate name to Manchester Vineyard Community Church.
+In the fall of 2004 the church leadership began looking for a connecting to a larger community of churches and in December of 2004 began pursuing adoption into the Association of Vineyard Churches, a church planting movement and network of churches that share the same values.
+In January of 2007 the Bridge joined the Vineyard Community and in February of 2007 changed its corporate name to Manchester Vineyard Community Church.

-Since 2007 Manchester Vineyard has enjoyed a rich journey that has been at times both challenging and rewarding.
-In 2016 the elders of Manchester Vineyard began a process to of leadership transition of the Lead Pastor responsibility.
-In early 2017, after a being asked by the elder board to consider succeeding Arthur and Braunda and after a three-month period of prayer and discernment, Andrew and Jessica Locke determined that God was leading them into this area of responsibility and leadership.
+Since 2007 Manchester Vineyard has enjoyed a rich journey that has been both challenging and enriching.
+In 2016 the elders of Manchester Vineyard began a process transition of the Lead Pastor responsibility.
+In early 2017, after being asked by the elder board to consider succeeding Arthur and Braunda and after a three-month period of prayer and discernment, Andrew and Jessica Locke determined that God was leading them accept and step into this area of responsibility and leadership.
 The official transition was recognized on June 30th, 2019.